Redundancy proceedings and settlements

 Many rules have changed in 2015.
 Unfortunately, the Dutch legislator failed to simplify the complicated rules.
 We have put together a concise brochure discussing (a) giving notice during a probation period or with immediate effect, (b) the termination of employment based on ‘reasonable grounds’ either with permission from the so-called UWV or by the courts, (c) fixed-term contracts, (d) Settlement Agreements (often referred to as ‘Termination Agreements’), (e) the rules concerning the transitional allowance and the severance pay.

 For a summary of the new rules (2015) of Dutch Employment and Dismissal Law please click here.
+Recently, on June 12th 2018, Arnoud Noordam gave a short lecture on this topic for IN Amsterdam on their Work & Careers seminar, you can find the presentation here.

 We provide legal advice and provide legal assistance in dismissal and redundancy situations.
 If you need any help please contact us on telephone number 020 – 6898 123.